-Our deep experience and trusted relationships can help you find the right community and site for your needs.
+Our deep experience and trusted relationships can help you find the right community and site for your growth needs.

 Every public power community in NC has its own local flavor, but they all share common traits: a track record of reliable energy and the flexibility to adapt to changing community and local business needs.
 Need other reasons why an NC public power community is a great place to plant your business?
-Did you know:

 N.C.'s Industrial Electric Rate is 10% BELOW the national average